 A third variation of fantasies is the kind that “everyone” talks about.
 In the early years of this century it was wireless ATM: many conferences and workshops involving hundreds of people gave the impression that wireless ATM was the next wireless technology that would take over the world and sweep Wi-Fi and mobile telephony under the rug.
 That rug proved way too small and now wireless ATM is forgotten.
 It was a hype – something that comes up, catches everyone’s ear and is on everyone lips and never leaves the fantasy world.
 Wireless ATM failed to become reality because it attempted to marry packetized wireless edge networking with tightly controlled core networking but Ethernet was a more natural and less costly fit.
 LTE, the fourth generation mobile telephony – attempted to and succeeded in – putting packet transport onto its tightly controlled wireless edge networking.
 That is today’s reality we all know and love and that is built into your smartphone, together with Bluetooth and Wi-Fi.

 Another fantasy that looks like a hype is “5G”, the much-touted successor to LTE.
 Endless presentations, conferences, books, innovation policies and trade press articles tell us that we need 5G because of the huge speeds and capacity it offers.
 Unless we adopt 5G, our technical, industrial and even our social development is in danger of becoming mired in communications bottlenecks.
 Lightning fast connections will enable safe transportation and instant movie access – to name two extreme applications frequently mentioned.
-Why is 5G a hype?
-Because its focus is the fantasitic transmission technology, not the raw facts that drive its deployment and use.
+Why does 5G look like a hype?
+Because its focus is the fantastic transmission technology, not on its deployment and use.
 Fast data downloads are of no use if your mobile’s processing takes more time than a download and 5G base stations at every street corner is an awfully expensive – and ugly – proposition.
-Mobile operators are strapped already and shelling out billions on new infrastructure is not a priority for them.
-Instead, their motivation is competition – and keeping up with the competition.
-Much will depend on the early deployments – and on the willingness of the public to pay for costly phones and ditto monthly fees – and that for a 30% faster download of latest installment of another kind of fantasy – the Game of Thrones?
+Mobile operators are strapped already and shelling out billions on new infrastructure is not necessarily attractive for them.
+Much will depend on the early deployments – possibly by “verticals” such a large factories and airports – and on the willingness of the public to pay for costly phones and ditto monthly fees.
+One thing that is not hype, nor fantasy: the World Radio Conference 2019 has allocated some 17GHz of spectrum for 5G applications.